A non-profit, low cost, open source kit for learning electronics anywhere.

 There are no instructions for [x]!

 You can follow instructions from most Arduino projects.
-However, work is being done to write a small tutorial on how to get started with the ULCK.
+However, work is being done to write project tutorials that teach programming and hardware.

 AHH I BURNT OUT (insert module here)!